prody/ProDy-website/tutorials/signdy_tutorial/overview.rst

 :func:`.searchDali`, extraction of PDB IDs from the Pfam or CATH database, or input of a pre-defined list.

-We demonstrate the `Dali`_ method here in the first tutorial.
+We demonstrate the `Dali`_ method here in the first part of the tutorial.
 The usage of `Pfam`_ and `CATH`_ methods are described in the database tutorial (under construction) and the function :func:`.blastPDB` is described in the `Structure Analysis Tutorial`_.